How To Take Snapchat Videos/Pictures Without Touching the Screen

 Okay, but what about those first few seconds of footage before you set your phone down to record?
 Don’t worry—Snapchat includes a built-in video editor that you can use to trim your clip.
 After you’ve recorded your footage, make sure you’re on the display where your video continues to loop in playback mode.

 The editor will only appear if your clip is over ten seconds long; you’ll see the small box appear in the lower-left hand corner while you’re recording.
-After you’ve stopped recording, tap on the small timeline icon in the corner of the display, and you’ll see two handles on each side of the clip.
-You can use the left handle to trim the beginning of the clip, and the second handle to trim the ending of the clip.
-Once you’ve finished trimming your clip down to what you want, you’ll have a clip on your phone that has you performing an action all without touching the screen to record.
+After you’ve stopped recording, tap on the small timeline icon on the edge of the display, and you’ll see two handles on each side of the clip.
+You can use the left handle to trim the beginning of the clip, and the second handle to cut the ending of the clip.
+Once you’ve finished cutting your clip down to what you want, you’ll have a clip on your phone that has you acting all without touching the screen to record.

 If, for whatever reason, this doesn’t work for you, there’s a trick on iPhone you can use just by diving into the settings menu of your phone.
 Grab your iPhone, click on the Settings app, and select General from your list of options.
 Select Accessibility, then scroll down in the menu to AssistiveTouch.
 Select “Create New Gesture…” at the bottom of this list, which allows you to create a custom gesture to be activated while within Snapchat.
 Press your finger on the screen where the record button usually sits within Snapchat, right in the bottom-middle of the display.
 A blue bar will record while you track your gestures, and your finger will display as a large blue dot on the screen.
 When you’re done recording your gesture, hit Save and give the gesture a name.
 Exit the menu and make sure you’ve turned on AssistiveTouch.
 A small virtual home button will appear on your display.